Loading...

 Control Portion Size

-Be mindful of the portion size of your soup.
-Smaller portions may help minimize the spike in blood sugar levels.
+Be mindful of the portion size of the tomato soup you consume.
+Smaller portions can help in preventing larger spikes in glucose levels.

 healthspan-mbl